brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = x.x.x =
+* Fix: Popup Builder - Resolved an issue wherein the popup builder page in the admin dashboard throws a console error.
 * Fix: Forms - Resolved an issue wherein the submit button hover background color is not working as intended on frontend.

 = 2.19.0 - 11th February 2025 =